 Parent-child classes at the Washington Waldorf School offer a gentle introduction to the group setting and a welcoming home-like space for parents and children.
 Here, children are immersed in a calm atmosphere and quiet rhythm that supports play, healthy self-initiated movement, and imitation.
 We explore themes related to child development, Waldorf education, and parenting the young child through readings and facilitated discussions.
 Experienced Waldorf early childhood educators, who care deeply about supporting each parent/guardian and child on their own individual path, lead our classes.
 We meet weekly either at a beautiful outdoor spot or inside our Garden House, a yurt, which is nestled in our Children’s Garden play yard.

-We offer classes in 10- or 12-week blocks, for three age groups:
+We offer classes in three age groups:

 - Parents and infants, six weeks to 10 months (two 6 week sessions available)

-- Parents and toddlers, 10 months to 2 years 3 months
+- Parents and toddlers, 10 months to 2 years 3 months (10 week session)

-- Parents and children, older than 2 years and up to 3 years 4 months
+- Parents and children, older than 2 years and up to 3 years 4 months (10 week session)

 This class explores various themes related to the growth, development, and parenting of the very young child.
 Parents will learn simple songs and games to play with their babies, and develop their ability to quietly observe and interpret babies’ movements, gestures, and vocalizations.
 Through quiet observation, parents deepen their own intuitive knowledge and discover new ways of being with and understanding their children.
 Classes also include opportunities for informal conversation with our experienced Waldorf early educators and other parents.
 Teachers will guide parents in supporting the natural unfolding of their child's interests, movement abilities, social interactions, and problem-solving skills.
 The classes are based on the insights of Rudolf Steiner and Dr. Emmi Pikler.
 Teachers utilize current child development research along with the common sense and wisdom of generations of parents and caregivers to inform their work.